Mobility Device Repair

 Can I drop off my device and have you fix it for me?

-How much does a DIY repair cost?
+How much does a repair cost?

 It’s pay-what-you-can for the help you receive.

 We recognize that disabled people often face financial barriers and we have a zero-judgment policy for the amount that you are able to pay.
+It’s up to you!

 Do I need to bring my own tools?